JoseVeraReyes/pythonrecursos/README.md

-### This repository is for all my sql practice from leetcode, hacker, data motion challenges and datalemur.
-I added links to my linkedin post so youcan interact with them.
+### This repository is for all my sql practice.
+I added links to my linkedin post so you can interact with them.